 When should you buy it?
 As soon as the value of your merchandise exceeds $100.

 The declared value pricing structure is standardized.
-However, the ceilings are the most critical point to analyze.
+However, Limits are the most critical point to analyze.

 This is where the most important limits for professionals lie.